 Medical coding is the first step in recording patient data, both for patients’ medical records and for billing purposes.

-Medical coders are trained in intricate classification systems that have been created by the healthcare system to translate medical information into codes that are then input into billing systems and patient’s medical records.
+Medical coders use intricate classification systems to translate medical information into codes which can be entered into billing systems and patient medical records.

-Once a healthcare provider has provided services to a patient, a bill needs to be submitted for payment.
-These bills get sent to insurance companies and government agencies, as well as to patients, and it is essential that they are accurate in order to facilitate quick payment.
+Once a healthcare professional has provided services to a patient, a bill needs to be submitted for payment.
+These bills get sent to insurance companies and government agencies as well as to patients.
+Bills must be accurate to facilitate quick payment.
 Here are some of the duties a medical biller may perform:

 Part Four Medical Billing and Coding Salaries

-Though the two positions each have their own unique skillsets and responsibilities, medical billers and coders earn roughly the same amount and are both classified as health information technicians and earn a median annual wage of $42,630 as of 2019 according to the BLS.
+Medical billers and coding professionals both have unique skill sets and responsibilities, but medical billers and coders earn roughly the same amount and are both classified as medical records and health information technicians and earn a median annual wage of $42,630 as of 2019 according to the BLS.

-According to the annual salary survey conducted by the AAPC (American Academy of Professional Coders), the average medical coding salary for both certified and non-certified coders is $54,890, with certified coders earning 33% more than non-certified coders.
+According to the annual salary survey conducted by the AAPC (American Academy of Professional Coders), the average medical coding salary is $53,396, with certified coders earning 33% more than non-certified coders.

 How to Earn More Money as a Medical Coder or Biller